 Check all experience and education that apply to you and your farming partnersFarm/Crop management (3 years or less), Informal apprenticeship, General college degree, General farming (less than 3 years)

 Briefly describe your current occupation(s) and responsibilities and list previous agricultural employment and experiences.
-If you are currently farming or ranching, please state the size, type(s), and location of the operation.My partner and I embarked on a two+ year journey begining in 2017, traveling across the US, working /volunteering on farms (primarily through wwoof & attra).
-We've worked on over two dozen farms, including a 6 month stay at a 40 acre goat dairy mix veggie farm, 3 months at an apiary and several one months stays at farms ranging from thousand of dollar/ week organic vegetable operations on 100+ acres to a variety of animal husbandry operations, some on as little as 6 acres.
-Our farm experience prior to our journey was limited, yet skills we've individually been developing for much of our adult lent well to much of the farming responsibilies we've experienced.
+If you are currently farming or ranching, please state the size, type(s), and location of the operation.My partner and I embarked on a two+ year journey begining in 2017, traveling across the US, working /volunteering on farms (primarily through wwoof, attra).
+We've worked on over three dozen farms, including a 6 month stay at a 40 acre goat dairy mix veggie farm, 3 months at an apiary and several one months stays at farms ranging from thousand of dollar/ week organic vegetable operations on 100+ acres to a variety of animal husbandry operations, some on as little as 6 acres.
+Our farm experience prior to our journey was limited, yet skills we've individually been developing for much of our adult lives have lent well to much of the farming responsibilities we've experienced this far.
 My partner is highly skilled mechanic, has professional and hobby experience with heavy equipment, and is a professional carpenter by trade.
 I have a degree in food science and nutrition, skilled in natural fermentation preservation, love to cook, food prep and harvest and was a full ride athlete throughout college.
 We both love animals, being physical in nature and have a passion for healthy and sustainable lifestyles.

 Acreage6-10, 11-40, 41-100, 101-500